Business, commercial and industrial subdivisions

 1. Engage a consultant

-You will first need to engage an Energex accredited subdivision consultant (PDF).
-They will liaise with us to progress your connection enquiry.
+You'll first need to engage an Energex accredited subdivision consultant (PDF).
+They'll liaise with us to progress your connection enquiry.
 This includes an assessment of our network to determine if any upgrade works are required to meet your energy needs.

 As you’ll need to submit a design with your application, design parameters are included in the Subdivision Standards.
 These parameters outline what’s needed to ensure your design meets our connection and planning requirements.